Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Computational Experiments

-We propose two myopic approaches as a benchmark to compare with.
-The main idea of both approaches is to dispatch the vehicle immediately in every decision epoch by serving all known requests (if any) that can be feasibly served.
-The difference among the two lies in how the vehicle route (and eventually the subset of known requests to serve) is determined in each decision epoch.
-The first approach, denoted as \textit{ME} in the following, works as follows: every time the vehicle is back to the depot, in case there is at least one parcel available, the vehicle is immediately dispatched.
+The first approach denoted as \textit{ME} in the following, works as follows: every time the vehicle is back to the depot, in case there is at least one parcel available, the vehicle is immediately dispatched.
 All parcels available are served if the deadline is not violated.
 In case the deadline is violated, there is a need to select a subset of parcels to deliver.
-This is done through \IL{exactly} solving an orienteering problem \IL{(via a branch-and-cut method)} to maximize the number of parcels delivered while satisfying the limited route duration.
+This is done through exactly solving an orienteering problem (via a branch-and-cut method) to maximize the number of parcels delivered while satisfying the limited route duration.

 The second myopic approach, denoted as \textit{MH}, differs from the first in the way the vehicle route is constructed, which follows the nearest neighbor idea.
-Specifically, every time the vehicle is at the depot and there is at least one parcel available, the dispatching decision is made by selecting first the closest customer location to the depot then the nearest customer to the one just selected and so on until the remaining time is not enough to serve any new customer or all parcels available are included on the route.
-The motivation behind the proposal of \textit{MH} as a benchmark is that it mimics practical cases associated with companies that are not equipped with sophisticated optimization tools (like the one needed in \textit{ME}) for decision making.
+Specifically, every time the vehicle is at the depot, and there is at least one parcel available, the dispatching decision is made by selecting first the closest customer location to the depot, then the nearest customer to the one just selected, and so on until the remaining time is not enough to serve any new customer or all parcels available are included on the route.